Jeff Thompson Research Award winners' studies

 Contextual interpretations of international mindedness in International Baccalaureate Diploma Programme students

 The research analyzes a suggested model for teaching geometry which incorporates virtual resources, integrating Van Hiele's theory of geometry teaching, as suggested for the teaching of mathematics within the Middle Years Programme (MYP).
 This includes the TPACK model, which integrates disciplinary knowledge of pedagogy and disciplinary knowledge of technology with pedagogical knowledge of technology.
-The validation of this model is based on didactic engineering, which is the methodology used in the field of Mathematics education research.

 Seeking the forest for the trees: The Primary Years Programme exhibition and global citizenship education